Jayy001/Carta/README.md

 print(clicked) # {"<id>": True}
 ```

-If its a `button` that has been pressed it will return `True` as the value, if anything else has been given it will use that specific input (for example, from the keyboard) as the value.
+If it's a `button` that has been pressed it will return `True` as the value, if anything else has been given it will use that specific input (for example, from the keyboard) as the value.

 Hope this guide was helpful, feel free to ask if you need some help (`Jayy#6024` on discord)